Competition among the local businesses is usually neck-to-neck.

-Engage with local influencers on social media or via email to encourage them to link back to you.
+You can also engage with local influencers on social media or via email to encourage them to link back to you.

 Create content based on local stories

 While this will bring you a larger audience and more traffic, it will not help you if you are a locally operating business.

 You can generate local content around a variety of topics.
-By using local keywords, you may link local information to your offerings.
+By using local keywords, you may link-local information to your offerings.

-One of the finest things you can do to improve your website and boost SEO is to create local content that optimises keywords like your region, services, or unique niche.
+One of the finest things you can do to improve your website and boost SEO is to create local content that optimizes keywords like your region, services, or unique niche.

-You might try to focus on the hundreds of variables that Google examines in their local search algorithm in 2021 if you want to dominate the local search results.
+You might try to focus on the hundreds of signals that Google examines in their local search algorithm if you want to dominate the local search results.

-Using Schema language efficiently throughout your website and crucial web pages, maintaining keyword consistency between your Google company page and your website, Researching hyper local and relevant directories for citations, are surefire strategies to offer your local business an advantage in Google’s local search results.
+Using Schema language efficiently throughout your website and crucial web pages, maintaining keyword consistency between your Google company page and your website, and Researching hyperlocal and relevant directories for citations, are surefire strategies to offer your local business advantage in Google’s local search results.